fossabot/GiG.Core/docs/GiG.Core.Orleans.Clustering.Consul.md

 # GiG.Core.Orleans.Clustering.Consul

-This Library provides an API to register Orleans Clients and Silos running on Consul.
+This Library provides an API to use Consul as a Membership Provider for Orleans Silos.

 ## Basic Usage